 At the onset of the COVID-19 pandemic, the Pandemic Unemployment Payment (PUP) was not made available to individuals who were employed and living in Direct Provision on the basis that the payment was tied to jobseekers' allowance and constituted a form of social welfare payment for the purposes of s.15 of the Social Welfare and Pensions (No. 2) Act 2009.
+More than 40 organisations jointly wrote to the

+434 Working Group to report to Government on Improvements to the Protection Process, including Direct Provision and Supports to Asylum Seekers, Final Report June 2015, para 5.30, 208.

+435 Working Group to report to Government on Improvements to the Protection Process, including Direct Provision and Supports to Asylum Seekers, Final Report June 2015, para 5.5, 203.

-More than 40 organisations jointly wrote to the Minister for Social Protection requesting a €20.00 increase of the Daily Expense Allowance provided to international protection applicants living in Direct Provision.
-This request was refused on budgetary grounds.372 However, in August 2020, following sustained advocacy from various migrant rights groups, PUP was extended to people living in Direct Provision as well as applicants for international protection who live outside the Direct Provision system.373 The payment is payable whereby an individual meets the conditions of the scheme: they must have been in employment prior to the 13 March, lost their employment owing to the pandemic and must not be in receipt of any income from their employment.
-Where an individual earned less than €200 per week, the rate payable is €203 per week.
-Where an individual earned between €200-€300 per week, the rate payable is €203 and where an individual earned over €300, the rate payable is €250.374
+Minister for Social Protection requesting a € 20.00 increase of the Daily Expense Allowance provided to international protection applicants living in Direct Provision.
+This request was refused on budgetary grounds.436 However, in August 2020, following sustained advocacy from various migrant rights groups, the PUP was extended to people living in Direct Provision as well as applicants for international protection who live outside the Direct Provision system.437 The payment was payable whereby an individual met the criteria of the scheme and the rate payable depended on the wages of the affected individual.438 From 22 January 2022, the Pandemic Unemployment Payment closed to new applicants.

-Following the easing of COVID-19 related restrictions, the Pandemic Unemployment Payment closed to new applicants in July 2021.
-However, following the reintroduction of COVID-19 related public health restrictions, the payment reopened for a limited time in respect of persons who lost their job after 7 December 2021.
-Whereby an individual earned more than €400 per week, the rate payable under PUP is €350.
-Where an individual earned between €300 and €399.99, the rate payable is €300.00, where an individual earned between €200 and €299.99, the rate payable is €250, where an individual earned between €151.51 and €199.99, the rate payable is €208 per week and finally, where an individual earned less than €151.50 per week, the rate payable is €150.375 From 22 January 2022, the Pandemic Unemployment Payment closed to new applicants.